 Sincerely: your two biggest fans!

-“Wow, my first fan letter!
-This is so flattering!”
+“Wow, this is so flattering!”
 Ben said.
 “It’s too bad they didn’t leave a return address so I could thank them…”

-Kristy was suspicious.
+Kristy narrowed her eyes in suspicion.
 Being a gorgeous woman with a public presence she’d gotten more than her fair share of vulgar comments and lewd solicitations back when the team was still relevant.
 The bouquet was certainly classier than the dick pics that flooded her inbox but it still set off alarm bells in her head.

-“These are Royal Zaitopes,” she remarked.
+”These are Royal Zaitopes,” she remarked.
 “This bouquet must have been expensive.
 Maybe too expensive for a mere fan tribute.
 It’s okay to be flattered but I’d be wary if I were you.
-You’re young and attractive and some of these fans can be… obsessive.
-Make sure not to give them too much attention or they’ll feel entitled to it.”
+You’re young and attractive and some of these fans can be… obsessive.”

 “I’m attractive?”
 Ben said, blushing and stammering.